The Skelters: Influences

-The main and fundamental influence of the Skelters are the Beatles.
-John Lennon was Angel's strongest "model" and was the reason for the creation of the Skelters.
-Large influence on the Skelters are Queen, U2, Paul McCartney, George Harrison, Led Zeppelin, Rolling Stones, Elvis Presley, Bee Gees, Aerosmith, Bruce Springsteen, Little Richard, Oasis and Bon Jovi and Tom Petty.
-However, the Skelters have some secondary, but equally important influences.
+The main and fundamental influence of The Skelters are The Beatles.
+John Lennon was Angel's strongest "model" and was the reason for the creation of the band.
+Large influence on The Skelters are Queen, U2, Paul McCartney, George Harrison, Led Zeppelin, Rolling Stones, Elvis Presley, Bee Gees, Aerosmith, Bruce Springsteen, Little Richard, Oasis and Bon Jovi and Tom Petty.
+However, The Skelters have some secondary, but equally important influences.
 Each one plays its role in the musical interests of the members.
-Names such as Deep Purple, Bob Dylan, Pink Floyd, Black Sabbath, Roy Orbison, Stevie Ray Vaughan, Eric Clapton, David Bowie are added to the musical sounds and musical preferences of the Skelters.
-Finally, 60s, 70s, 80s and some other kinds of music, for example, blues, folk, glam, disco, funk, progressive, alternative etc. complete their musical influences.
+Names such as Deep Purple, Bob Dylan, Pink Floyd, Black Sabbath, Roy Orbison, Stevie Ray Vaughan, Eric Clapton, David Bowie are added to the musical sounds and musical preferences of The Skelters.
+Finally, 60s, 70s, 80s and some other kinds of music, for example blues, folk, glam, disco, funk, progressive, alternative etc. complete their musical influences.